preloadTHEME_MOTEL_SIGN_SKY_GettyImages-173242542-5.jpg

 Motels have their origins in the 1920s and 1930s when the automobile was popularised in the US.
 During this time, people began travelling across the country and needed places to stay along the way.

 One of the things I love most about staying at a motel is that you usually don’t have to make reservations in advance like you would at a hotel.
 You just show up and secure a room.
-As someone who enjoys taking spontaneous road trips, this is really appealing to me.
+For example, when I took a West Coast family road trip, I knew I only needed a place to sleep and recharge, in which case, a motel was the best option.

 What is a hotel?